Retro-Devils/WickedOS/README.md

-Updatd September 29,2021
+Updated September 29,2021

 # WickedOS
 A android based operating system for Raspberry pi 4.

-WickedOS is built on konstakangs lineage 18.1
+WickedOS is built on konstakangs lineage 17.1

-WickedOS has everything you need to load your games and play .
+WickedOS has everything you need to load your games and play.
+WickedOS will also be released on arcade punks loaded .

 ## First Boot Setup